erickbytes/divbull/divbull.com/content/The-Recession-is-Bullshit.md

 Date: 2022-10-08 13:20
 Category: Essay

 I can't shake the feeling that we are being toyed with by invisible forces.
 First, a disease is manufactured and propagated.
 Then, a response to the disease is conceived.
-It includes locking down socienty and supplementing the people with printed money.
+It includes locking down society and subsidizing the people with printed money.

 This is all a tidy narrative for companies to retrofit to their own needs.
 A cycle of boom and bust is synthesized in the name of the greater good.
 Employers now have a reason to fire their employees and raise prices of their widgets.
 Stocks suffer because it's going to be difficult.
 Everyone knows a recession is coming!